Walter Scott Jr.: Philanthropy

 Scott consistently ranked among the wealthiest Americans.
 With his wife, Suzanne, he founded the public, non-profit Suzanne and Walter Scott Foundation which has funded the Scott Atrium & Education Center at University of Nebraska Medical Center, the Scott Technology Center in Omaha, and The Summit: Bechtel Family National Scout Reserve.

 In June 2010, when Warren Buffett appealed to him to join the Giving Pledge, he partially accepted, stating that after his death his remaining estate will go into his eponymous foundation.

 In 2011, he committed $10 million to the construction of Engineering II, a $70 million, 122,000 sqft building which will house interdisciplinary energy, environment and health programs at Colorado State University.

 In November 2016, it was announced Scott would be donating $53.3 million to Colorado State University School of Engineering, CSU's largest ever gift, and that the College of Engineering at CSU will be renamed the Walter Scott Jr. College of Engineering, becoming the only named college of engineering in the state of Colorado.

 Collector

 In 1996, Scott acquired the original sales document of the Louisiana Purchase for his private collection.

 Honors and awards

 Scott became an Eagle Scout in 1946 and was a recipient of the Distinguished Eagle Scout Award.

-He received the Golden Plate Award of the American Academy of Achievement in 1991, presented by Awards Council member Dennis Washington.
-Scott was the Host of the 1998 Achievement Summit in Jackson Hole, Wyoming.